Ecosmith Recyclers, Inc.

 Fundraising with Ecosmith

 When it comes to fundraising, there are myriad available options, but only a few that also leave a lasting impact socially and ecologically.
-At Ecosmith Recyclers, we work with you to organize clothing and shoe recycling programs that provide you with much needed funds, while at the same time keeping quality material out of the waste stream and in the hands of persons in need overseas.
+At Ecosmith Recyclers, we work with you to organize clothing and shoe recycling programs, and it is through these efforts that we are able to honor our commitment to donate at least five percent of revenue annually to local non-profit groups.

 Frequently Asked Questions